Free Up Capital, Fund New Deals

 Has your available capital diminished as a result of the contraction of capital markets?
 Do you want to increase your loan volume without a credit line?
-As the industry continues to deal with the COVID fallout and some previous channels of financing have dried up, it is more important than ever for lenders to take advantage of all their options.
+As the industry continued to deal with the COVID fallout and how some previous channels of financing had dried up, it was more important than ever for lenders to take advantage of all their options.
 In this webinar, learn how to leverage your existing loan portfolio and free up your capital to fund new deals.

 You will learn:

 1. The mechanics of using fractionalization, participation, and hypothecation to free up capital.

 2. How to structure the transaction to fit your needs.

 3. Relevant compliance considerations.